Scifabric/pybossa/doc/customizing.rst

 Rackspace Cloud Files
 ---------------------

-PyBossa comes with support for Rackspace CloudFiles service, allowing you to grow horizontally the services.
+PYBOSSA comes with support for Rackspace CloudFiles service, allowing you to grow horizontally the services.
 Suportting cloud based system is as simple as having an account in Rackspace, and setting up the following config variables::